CompTIA Server+ Practice Test (SK0-005)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the difference between a single-port and dual-port SAS drive?
+What is the difference between running a script using PowerShell $Profile and a Group Policy Shutdown Script?

 Answer Description